mmckay99/phd-thesis/README.md

 [Algorithmic Aspects of Fixed-Size Coalition Formation](https://theses.gla.ac.uk/83367/) was submitted on the 16 September 2022 and released on 19 January 2023.

-It is written in LaTeX.
+It was written in LaTeX.
 I used pdfLaTeX and to compile it (on Overleaf, with TeX live 2022).

 I based it on [Stephen Strowes' template](https://github.com/sdstrowes/Glasgow-Thesis-Template), but made a few changes, including changing the maths font to newtxmath, so it matches the Times New Roman text font.